 - Some laws are known as Universal Morals.
 These are laws such as “do not murder,” “do not steal,” etc.

-- Some laws are known as Cultural Universals.
-These are laws specific to Israel’s culture with a universal moral behind them.
+- Some laws are known as Cultural Universals or Civil Laws.
+These are laws specific to a certain culture, time, or place with a universal moral behind them.

 - The final category of law is Ceremonial laws or Ritual laws.
 This is where sacrificial laws and dietary laws fit in.
 They were meant to set Israel apart from other nations as God’s holy people.
 Under the new covenant, the old ritual laws were superseded in Jesus and replaced with baptism and communion.